TEMPERAMENTS VI: Kirnberger IIIEntire Contents Copyright © 2018 CBH

 The diagram shows a little representation of what you have done using the circle of fifths.
 The minus sign in front of the quarters means you have a narrowed interval, in this case a quarter-comma narrow, and the line joining the C to E denotes your pure third.
 All the zeros around the fifths represent those easy to tune, absolutely pure fifths you have mastered!

 Again, when you are happy with your middle temperament octave, you must bring the rest of your instrument into tune with what you have done.
-Tune down in octaves from your temperament area to the bottom of the keyboard, and up in octaves, then tune the other choirs in tune with your first register by proceeding from bass to treble, checking as you go.
+Tune down in octaves from your temperament area to the bottom of the keyboard, and up in octaves to the top, then bring your other choirs into tune with your first register by proceeding from bass to treble, checking as you go.
 If your c'–e' is pure in the middle of the keyboard, it should also be pure everywhere else.
 Likewise, those pure fifths in the diagram will remain pure no matter which octave you might play them in.